-Damen has developed a philosophy revolved around unique shipbuilding, providing an industry leading standardised service through perfected engineering
+Damen has developed a philosophy revolving around unique shipbuilding, providing an industry-leading standardised service through perfected engineering.

 Damen is renowned in its field for being all about ships; it’s what it does and is the cornerstone of the Company.

 Since inception, the client-focused, international family-owned business has designed, built and serviced ships.
 Supported by its worldwide network of sales and services, the Company continues to design the best-in-class when it comes to building innovative ships of excellent quality for a variety of industries.